suketk/veritalabs/intentional-technology.md

         alt_text: Creative
       headline: Creatives
       content: Do you feel constantly over-stimulated and lack the blank space required for creativity?
-  - block: one-column-1
+  - block: three-column-1
+    class: alt
+    title:
       headline: Be more productive, happy and fulfilled
       caption: Experience a better life in 5 weeks
-    trim: true
-    class: alt
-  - block: three-column-1
-    class: alt
     col_1:
       headline: Improved Productivity
       content: Free yourself from mindless distractions that impede on your goals.
 Get more done.